-PAMA has joined forces with JSfirm.com.
-The partnership provides members discounted rates on JSfirm.com, and creates a dedicated job opportunity feed, specific to careers in aviation maintenance.
+PAMA has joined forces with aviation job website, JSfirm.com.
+The new partnership provides members discounted rates on JSfirm.com, and creates a dedicated job feed, specific to careers in aviation maintenance.

 “PAMA’s intention is to better connect maintenance professionals with would-be employers, and to provide our corporate members with another avenue to get the word out about good job opportunities,” said PAMA President John Goglia.
 “JSfirm.com is a natural partner for us since so many of our members already use their service.”